-If you want to save money on dental implants and other treatments you might consider visiting a Tijuana dentist.
-Dental prices in Tijuana can be as much as 80% lower than in the UK.
+One way to save money on dental implants and other treatments is to visit a Tijuana dentist.
+Dental prices in Mexico can be as much as 80% lower than in the UK.

 - How to choose the best dentist in Tijuana for you

 - The type of work you can have done

 - How to get to Tijuana

 We hope you find this information useful in deciding whether visiting a dental clinic in Tijuana is right for you.

 Why visit a Tijuana dentist for dental implants or other work?

 If you need dental work that seems unaffordable at UK prices, you’re probably considering joining the growing number of people turning to dental tourism.
 This simply involves travelling overseas to take advantage of lower prices – and often better service – in another country.